 Over 25% of the United States’ carbon output comes from transportation, and for many of us (especially those who live in rural areas) driving can the single largest source of the greenhouse gases that we produce.
 Yet for many of us, immediately giving up our car would be impractical, if not impossible.
 So what can we do?
 In this workshop we will discuss practical ways to reduce our transportation footprint, with an emphasis on “hypermiling”—that is, making small but significant changes to our vehicles and the way in which we drive them that increase MPG by 10-50% or more.

-Beyond Plainness: Building a More Just and Sustainable Wardrobe
+Beyond Plainness: Building and More Just and Sustainable Wardrobe

 The contemporary fashion industry creates significant, detrimental social and environmental impacts, and cries out for a robust Christian witness and counter-culture.
 “Plain dress” has been a longstanding practice of the Anabaptist movement, but many churches have abandoned the practice altogether, and even the “plain” churches of today have adopted the clothing materials and manufacturing methods of the larger textile industry.
 In this workshop we will explore the effects that our clothing choices have around the world, and discuss practical ways to minimize these impacts, such as simplifying our wardrobe, committing to purchasing used clothing, sourcing organic and fair trade materials, and making clothes at home.